liweiyap/narradir-android/README.md

 This app automates the night-time narration based on the roles in your game.
 It offers the following improvements over similar apps out there:

 * It allows the user to play a background sound during narration to help cover up any sounds made inadvertently by players.
-* It allows the user to change the pause length during which certain characters have to perform their roles.
+* It allows the user to change the pause length during which certain roles have to perform their actions.
-* In the case of _The Resistance: Avalon_, it provides a "smart" selection for the characters.
-As the number of players changes, the range of characters available for selection might also change.
+* In the case of _The Resistance: Avalon_, it provides a "smart" selection for the roles.
+As the number of players changes, the range of roles available for selection might also change.
 In addition, certain selection rules apply.
-Some characters will be automatically selected/deselected depending on the selection/deselection of other characters.
+Some roles will be automatically selected/deselected depending on the selection/deselection of other roles.

 <table>
     <tbody>